Collective Trust Tiers

 • Core developers

-• Employees of OP Labs or the Optimism Foundation
+• Employees or contractors of OP Labs or the Optimism Foundation

 • Strategic Partners of the Optimism Foundation, as determined internally